khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

 $ cp build/bootx64.efi diskimg/efi/boot/bootx64.efi
 ```

 Now we ask QEMU to use the `diskimg` directory as a virtual FAT filesystem.
-A couple of notes on the QEMU arguments I used:
+A couple of
+notes on the QEMU arguments I used:

-- I'm setting `-machine q35` to use the Q35 + ICH9 chipsets (circa 2009), instead of the default i440FX + PIIX chipsets (circa 1996).
-This gives us a more modern environment, with support for PCI Express, AHCI, and better UEFI, ACPI, and USB support.
+- I'm setting `-machine q35` to use the Q35 + ICH9 chipsets (circa 2009) instead of the
+  default i440FX + PIIX chipsets (circa 1996).
+This gives us a more modern environment
+  with support for PCI Express, AHCI, and better UEFI, ACPI, and USB support.
-- I'm setting `-nic none` to disable the default network card (to prevent the firmware from trying to use PXE network boot)
+- I'm setting `-nic none` to disable the default network card (to prevent the firmware
+  from trying to use PXE network boot).

 ```sh-session
 $ qemu-system-x86_64 \